deep-security/tdc-2022-techday-2/challenges/file_storage_security/wording/src/task07.md

 ### HINT 3

-1. Find your ExternalID by launching a stack from the FSS console and copying the External ID value
+1. Find your ExternalID by launching a stack from the FSS console and copying the ExternalID value.
-2. Fill in the service catalog template, making sure to set "S3BucketToScan" to the value of "FSSBucketToProtect" from the "Credentials" field of Mission Control, "ScanOnGetObject" to "true," "Trend Micro Cloud One region" to "trend-us-1," and the ExternalID to the ExternalID from step 1
+2. Fill in the Service Catalog product template, making sure to set "S3BucketToScan" to the value of "FSSBucketToProtect" from the "Credentials" field of Mission Control, "ScanOnGetObject" to "true," "Trend Micro Cloud One region" to "trend-us-1," and the ExternalID to the ExternalID from step 1
-3. You’re done when the FSS stack is in the "Available" state.
+3. You’re done when the FSS product is in the "Available" state.